Feature

 What changes after rollout?

-Consolidate evidence collection Improve observability program maturity
+Plan broader technical evidence coverage Improve observability program maturity over time

-Bring The Environment That Cannot Leave Your Network.
+Tell Us About The Environment That Cannot Leave Your Network.

 We’ll show how Command turns rollout status, coverage, and integrity signals into reviewer-safe proof.